4ms/metamodule-docs-website/docs/using_metamodule.md

 </div>

-Note that the mapping will be created in the currently active knobset, and will replace any existing non-MIDI mapping.
+Note that the mapping will be created in the currently active Knob Set, and will replace any existing non-MIDI mapping.
 Use the [Knob Set Shortcut](shortcuts.md) in conjunction with this shortcut if you want to create mappings in multiple knob sets.

 If you want to quickly map MIDI events to parameters, see [Shortcuts](shortcuts.md)

 ### **Remove a mapping shortcut**

-You can quickly remove all mappings to a parameter in the current knobset.
+You can quickly remove all mappings to a parameter in the current Knob Set.

 <div class="grid cards" markdown>